murning/facing-the-music/README.md

 The following sections serve to provide a brief overview of the design process as well as an introduction to the code base.

-### Overview

-* A data-synthesis method was designed and implemented to generate large datasets to be used for sound source localisation studies.

-* Three deep learning models where trained and tested using these datasets.

-* A signal processing method was implemented to act as a baseline with which the DL models could be compared.

-* A rotation algorithm was concieved of to account for problems inherent in in 360 ◦ binaural SSL.

-*  A simulation program was written to evaluate the aforementioned methods in software.

-* A hardware system was designed and built with which the models were deployed.

-* Comprehensive testing was performed in order to evaluate the system.